QuantEcon/cbc_2024/source_files/wednesday/autodiff.md

 This is useful at times but has disadvantages when considering high performance computing.

-One disadvantage is that it cannot differentiate through control flow, only through mathematical expressions.
+One disadvantage is that symbolic calculus cannot differentiate through control flow, only through mathematical expressions.

-Also, using symbolic calculus might involve many redundant calculations.
+Also, using symbolic calculus might involve redundant calculations.

 For example, consider